 Neural Policy Translation

 Throughout my academic career, I have tried to bridge the gap between cognition and robotics by using modern approaches to artificial intelligence, specifically by enhancing imitation learning with natural language processing.
 Natural language is a critical part of efficient human-human interactions.
-Despite that, models of human-robot teaming are mostly avoiding the use of natural languages due to the inherent complexity and ambiguities.
+Despite that, models of human-robot teaming tend to avoid the use of natural languages due to its inherent complexity and ambiguities.
 My approach is to teach novel tasks to robots by directly translating natural language into low-level control policies leveraging deep neural networks.
-Using this approach, robots will be enabled to quickly learn complex tasks and relationships from simpler, previously-learned motions like reaching, grasping, turning and inserting.
-Since safety is a main concern during human-robot interaction, we need to reason about the uncertainty inherent to the task to avoid dangerous situations.
-Another benefit of natural language is the ability of the robot to express its intentions to the human collaborator.
+Using this approach, robots will be enabled to quickly learn more complex tasks and their relationships from simpler, previously-learned motions like reaching, grasping, turning and inserting.
+Additionally, the translation approach allows for easy knowledge transfer between different robots from a mutual task representation.

 Throughout our lifetime, we learn to delicately grasp, manipulate, and use a wide range of objects.
 Experience allows us to learn complex interactions with our environment such as increased dexterity in object manipulation.
 For example, we learn to actively use slip to our advantage, e.g., sliding, rotating, or shifting objects in-hand.
 However, in robotics, slip is often treated as a negative side effect that complicates interactions and should be actively avoided.
 Approaches to slip modeling and slip detection often aim at reducing or eliminating the effects of slip.